Chapter 2: resources and transfers

 We use vkAllocateMemory to reserve a memory chunk of a specific size through a specific type.
 When we are done using it, we deallocate the memory chunk using vkFreeMemory.

 Vulkan memory allocations are slow and subject to limitations.
 Most drivers only support a limited number of simultaneous allocations (at least 4096 and rarely much more; see vkGetPhysicalDeviceProperties's limits field to see the concrete limit for a device).
-Even simple tasks may make use of more resources than there can be allocations.
+Even simple tasks may make use of more resources than this.
 Consequently, a naive strategy allocating memory once per resource is not viable.
 Instead, we must sub-allocate: we only reserve memory in bulk and manually split it into different sections dedicated to indidual resources.

 The default memory allocator used by Vulkan is simple and naive.
 We can import a third-party allocator such as Vulkan Memory Allocator to perform sub-allocation transparently.
 See this blog post by Kyle Halladay for a walkthrough of a custom allocator implementation (it starts with interesting general information about memory types in the wild).